addisalemseifu/my-calc/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖  React Hook Calculator logic<a name="about-project"></a>
+# 📖  React Hook Calculator with Quotes.<a name="about-project"></a>

-> This is the User Interface of React App with the calculator fully working.
+> This is the User Interface of React App with the calculator fully working and some random motivational quotes form a free API called API Ninjas.

 ## 🛠 Built With <a name="built-with"></a>